-Participants should have their microphone muted, and cameras switched off when they are not speaking or not required to be seen, as directed by the Judge.
+Participants should have their microphone muted when they are not speaking, unless otherwise directed by the judge presiding over the argument.

-If appearing by telephone, do not place the Court on hold.
+If you are appearing by telephone, do not place the Court on hold.
 Speak directly into the phone or headset.
 Do not place the phone on speakerphone, as it will decrease audio quality.